Foam Roller or Massage Stick: Which One is Right for You?

 How to Use a Massage Stick

-The significant difference between a massage stick and a foam roller is the way you use it.
+The difference between a massage stick and a foam roller comes down to how you use them—a subtle shift, but one that can change your whole experience.

 Tiger Tail